HuygensING/tex-util-server/README.md

 # TeXUtilServer

-REST-based server dealing with LaTeX
+REST-based server dealing with LaTeX.

 Currently only compiles LaTeX code to SVG.